-Defendants actively encouraged and incited the crackdown on Falun Gong supporters.
+The facts alleged also establish that Defendants Liu and Xia knew or should have known of the human rights violations committed by the police and security forces.
+Both complaints allege that the patterns of repression and abuse were widespread, pervasive, and widely reported, and that both Defendants actively encouraged and incited the crackdown on Falun Gong supporters.
 See Liu Compl. ¶¶ 32-37; Xia Compl. ¶¶ 14-24, 28.
-Under these circumstances, it may be inferred that both defendants either "knew or should have known" of the human rights violations committed by their subordinate police and security forces.
-Ford, 289 F.3d at 1288; see S. Rep. No. 102-249, at 9 ("command responsibility' is shown by evidence of a pervasive pattern and practice of torture . . ."); cf. Xuncax v.
-Gramajo, 886 F. Supp.
-162, 171-73, 174-75 (D. Mass.
-1995) (defendant was aware of and supported widespread acts of brutality committed by personnel under his command).48
+Under these circumstances, it may be inferred that both defendants either "knew or should have responsibility could never be imputed to members of a governing body which authorized human rights violations. known" of the human rights violations committed by their subordinate police and security forces.
+Ford, 289 F.3d at 1288; see S.Rep.
+No. 102-249, at 9 ("'command responsibility' is shown by evidence of a pervasive pattern and practice of torture ..."); cf. Xuncax v.
+Gramajo, 886 F.Supp.
+162, 171-73, 174-75 (D.Mass.1995) (defendant was aware of and supported widespread acts of brutality committed by personnel under his command).48

 Finally, the allegations of both complaints, taken as a whole, establish that Defendants Liu and Xia failed to take "all feasible measures within their power" to prevent the alleged abuses.
-Hilao
+Hilao III, 103